People: All users

 Add a new layer

-To create a new layer inside a Diagram:
+To create a new layer inside a Diagram, follow these steps:

 - Open the Diagram's focus mode.